PSP-Archive/ARK-4/README.md

 - Considering the savedata exploit loads H.BIN from the savedata path.
 - Copy the following files from ARK_01234 savedata folder into game exploit folder:
 - H.BIN, ARK.BIN, ARK4.BIN FLASH0.ARK, VBOOT.PBP, RECOVERY.PBP, THEME.ARK and other extras.
-- Don't copy K.BIN if running on an ancient firmware.
+- You need to have a `K.BIN` if you are running on an ancient Vita firmware (there's plenty of kernel exploit sources in ARK-2 and ARK-3 for reference).

 </p>
 </details>